Roopkund

-With a depth of about three metres, Roopkund is widely known for the hundreds of ancient human skeletons found at the edge of the lake.
+With a depth of about three metres, Roopkund is widely known for the hundreds of human skeletons found at the edge of the lake.
 The human skeletal remains are visible at its bottom when the snow melts.
-Initial investigations led some to believe they were the remains of a semi-legendary event when a single group was killed in a sudden and violent hailstorm in the 9th century, but scientific research has subsequently shown that the remains belong to three distinct groups who died in two independent events; around 800 CE and 1800 CE respectively.
+Initial investigations led some to believe they were the remains of a semi-legendary event when a single group was killed in a sudden and violent hailstorm in the 9th century, but scientific research has subsequently shown that the remains belong to three distinct ancestry groups who died in two independent events; around 800 CE and 1800 CE respectively.
 Because of the human remains, the lake has been called "Skeleton Lake" in recent times.

 Human skeletons

 Skeletons were rediscovered in 1942 by a forest ranger of the Nanda Devi National Park, named Hari Kishan Madhwal.
 At first, British authorities feared that the skeletons represented casualties of a hidden Japanese invasion force, but it was found that the skeletons were far too old to be Japanese soldiers.
 The skeletons are visible in the clear water of the shallow lake during one month when the ice melts.
 Along with the skeletons, wooden artefacts, iron spearheads, leather slippers, and rings were also found.
 When a team from National Geographic retrieved about 30 skeletons in 2003, flesh was still attached to some of them.

 Local legend says that the King of Kanauj, Raja Jasdhaval, with his pregnant wife, Rani Balampa, their servants, a dance troupe and others went on a pilgrimage to Nanda Devi shrine, and the group faced a storm with large hailstones, from which the entire party perished near Roopkund Lake.